ButteredFire/Astrocelerate-public/README.md

 </div>

-This is the public-facing repository of Astrocelerate, Vietnam's first ever orbital mechanics and spaceflight simulation engine.
+This is the public-facing repository of Astrocelerate, Vietnam's first ever orbital mechanics and spaceflight simulation engine, built to deliver sovereign aerospace capability through high-fidelity physics, Vulkan rendering, and modular C++ extensibility.
 For more detailed information about the project's goals, features, and design philosophy, please refer to this README.

 > [!NOTE]